The History of Fountains

 The Many Reasons to Add a Water Feature

+The Many Reasons to Add a Water Feature You can improve your exterior area by adding a wall fountain or an outdoor garden water feature to your yard or gardening project.
+Historical fountains and water features have sparked the notice of contemporary designers as well as fountain designers.
+As such, the impact of adding one of these to your home decor connects it to past times.
+The benefit of having a garden fountain extends beyond its beauty as it also attracts birds and other wildlife, in addition to harmonizing the ecosystem with the water and moisture it releases into the atmosphere.
+Flying, irritating insects, for instance, are scared away by the birds congregating around the fountain or birdbath.
 Wall fountains are a good alternative if your yard is small because they do not need much space in contrast to a spouting or cascading fountain.
 You can choose to set up a stand-alone fountain with a flat back and an attached basin propped against a fence or wall in your backyard, or a wall-mounted type which is self-contained and suspended from a wall.
 Both a fountain mask located on the existing wall as well as a basin located at the bottom to collect the water are necessary if you wish to include a fountain.
 Be sure to employ a professional for this type of job since it is better not to do it yourself due to the intricate plumbing and masonry work needed.

 A Small Garden Area?
 You Can Have a Water Feature too!